ignorantshr/work-blog/work/docs/index.md

 # Welcome to Work Sink
-This is work blog of shihr.
+This is a work blog of shihr.

+RUN COMMAND:

+`mkdocs serve -a localhost:9002`

 ## mkdocs Commands